Our manufacturing and supply chain environmental principles

 Decreasing our environmental footprint through our sustainability process

-Global end-of-life programs of devices, batteries, and packaging
+Global end-of-life programs for devices, batteries, and packaging

 Learn more about where to recycle your products, batteries, and packaging.

 At Microsoft, every device is made with a commitment to empower every person and every organization while minimizing the impact our operations and products may have on the environment.

 A decrease in packaging material and waste is a decrease in our environmental footprint.